 Development of an individual course of study is flexible to meet the needs of students with varied interests.
 Fundamental training in basic science fields related to the area of interest is required.
-There are nine program areas for prospective applicants to review and choose from - see website (https://andysci.wisc.edu/).
+There are nine program areas for prospective applicants to review and choose from -see website (https://grad.wisc.edu/apply/requirements/).
+Minimum admissions requirements of the Graduate School must be met.
+Specific degree requirements are available from the department.